 Yes, you will have to bring together those people who are willing to contribute to the success of the club and leave the ones that are just freeloaders.

-The members should be trustworthy, organized, sound decision makers, proactive, willing to research, make payment on time, and have very sharp instincts.
+The members should be trustworthy, organized, sound decision-makers, proactive, willing to research, make a payment on time, and have very sharp instincts.

 Step 2: Establish an Organizational Structure

 Hold a preliminary meeting to discuss the formation of the club.
 A smaller club will have an informal structure.
 It is just friends that will be part of the club.
 If you include outsiders, you need to establish a fitting organizational structure.
 However, even amongst friends, you will need to form a pre-defined structure so that nothing goes wrong when it comes to dealing with money.

 Your organizational structure should have the following basics:

 - If the club is beyond 10 members, you need a president, a vice-president, a secretary, an assistant treasurer, and a treasurer.
 All of them should be trustworthy.
 You have to develop a term for their position.
 Start with a yearlong term and then change or modify as per their performance.

 - Determine the role and responsibility of each person.
 Who will place the physical trade?
 Whose place the meetings should be carried?
 Who will do the taxes?
 Who would be in charge of the educational aspect?
 Who will see the logistics and paperwork?
 Make sure you appoint at least two people for each work to make it effective.

 - Fix a time and place for your meetings.
 This is important for people to stay on the same page.
 The investment club members should meet at least once in 10 days to discuss plans and investment strategies.